Yummy Indian Kitchen - Indian Food Recipes

 • 1 medium size onion, diced into cubes

-• 1 tbsp chopped coriander leaves for topping
+• 1 tablespoon chopped coriander leaves for topping

 Instructions